omnivector-solutions/osd-documentation/operations/monitoring.rst

    $ juju deploy prometheus2
    $ juju relate prometheus-node-exporter:prometheus prometheus2:scrape

-Please refer to these charm's documentation for configuration details.
+Please refer to these charms' documentation for configuration details.

 You can use the `Grafana Dashboard 4323
-<https://grafana.com/dashboards/4323>`_.to visualize the metrics exported via
+<https://grafana.com/dashboards/4323>`_ to visualize the metrics exported via
 ``slurm-exporter``.